PatiphanAK/fuzzy-haskell/01-foundations/Readme.md

 # Introduction to Fuzzy

 In high school mathematics and later in discrete mathematics courses, set theory is introduced under classical (crisp) logic.
-Formally, modern set theory is grounded in the Zermelo–Fraenkel set theory with the Axiom of Choice (Zermelo–Fraenkel set theory), commonly abbreviated as **ZFC**.
+Formally, modern set theory is grounded in the Zermelo–Fraenkel set theory with the Axiom of Choice (Zermelo–Fraenkel set theory): **ZFC**.
 Before introducing fuzzy sets, we briefly recap classical set theory and its underlying assumptions.

+## Transition Question

+If classical sets are:

+$$\chi_A : X \to \\{0,1\\}$$

+What happens if we relax the codomain?

+$$\mu_A : X \to [0,1]$$

+What algebraic structure replaces Boolean algebra?

 ## Classical Set Theory